-Director of IT - Stephen Zimmer
+Director of IT - Michael Burns

 The primary objective of the Information Technology department is to provide technology support and service to the county departments.
 This includes application software and data support; recommendations for hardware, software and operating systems for the county’s main computers and microcomputers; and telecommunication support for the county’s voice and data communications.
 IT is also the cost center for the County’s networks (telephone and computer).
 There are three major functions of Information Technology: Technical Services, Customer Support, and Systems Development.

 Employment & Training Director II - Teresa VanSon

 The Job Development Bureau’s purpose is to provide programs and services which will result in our customers becoming self sufficient, achieving their career goals, and becoming part of the skilled workforce of Genesee County and the surrounding labor market area.
 Our customers are sponsored only for careers where there is sufficient employer demand.
 Our services result in an improved economic as well as social environment for all Genesee County residents and businesses.
 The Job Development Bureau provides our job-seeking customers with help in selecting the appropriate career; developing a plan to assure success; and securing financial assistance to cover the costs of their training.
 The Job Development Bureau acts as the Fiscal Agent and Grant Recipient for all Workforce Investment Act Funding received for the counties of Genesee, Livingston, Orleans and Wyoming (GLOW).
 These duties include all financial reporting and monitoring regarding the distribution of funds to program operators.